X86 calling conventions: Variations

 There are some variations in the interpretation of cdecl.
 As a result, x86 programs compiled for different operating system platforms and/or by different compilers can be incompatible, even if they both use the "cdecl" convention and do not call out to the underlying environment.

-In regard to how to return values, some compilers return simple data structures with a length of 2 registers or less in the register pair EAX:EDX, and larger structures and class objects requiring special treatment by the exception handler (e.g., a defined constructor, destructor, or assignment) are returned in memory.
+Some compilers return simple data structures with a length of 2 registers or less in the register pair EAX:EDX and larger structures and class objects requiring special treatment by the exception handler (e.g., a defined constructor, destructor, or assignment) are returned in memory.
 To pass "in memory", the caller allocates memory and passes a pointer to it as a hidden first parameter; the callee populates the memory and returns the pointer, popping the hidden pointer when returning.

 In Linux, GCC sets the de facto standard for calling conventions.
-Since GCC version 4.5, the stack must be aligned to a 16-byte boundary when calling a function (previous versions only required a 4-byte alignment).
+Since GCC version 4.5, the stack must be aligned to a 16-byte boundary when calling a function (prior versions only required a 4-byte alignment).